szymonsli/szymonsli/README.md

 # About me

 Hi,
-My name is Szymon and I'm software tester.
+My name is Szymon and I work as Software Tester.
-I am currently working as a manual tester, but I practise automating tests with Selenium Webdriver or Cypress.

 ## How to reach me
 [Linkedin profile](https://www.linkedin.com/in/szymon-sliwinski/)